Wrangler491/DSP3210MPEG/README.md

 - MPEG 1 Layer III files must be 96kbps or less
 - Joint stereo not fully supported

-With thanks to Michael Henke and the source code for mpeg.device for Delfina DSP and Stephane Tavenard for MPEGA, both of which provided inspiration for this software
+With thanks to Michael Henke and the source code for delfinampeg.device for Delfina DSP and Stephane Tavenard for MPEGA, both of which provided inspiration for this software